niharika-2212/Shakti-flow-yoga/README.md

 # Shakti Flow Yoga – Landing Page

 A clean and responsive one-page landing website for a fictional yoga studio named **Shakti Flow Yoga**.
-Built using only **HTML and CSS**, this project is perfect for freelance portfolio use and showcases a professional layout, responsive navigation, and an email-based contact form.
+Built using only **HTML and CSS**, it has a professional layout, responsive navigation, and an email-based contact form.

 ## Features